 As a recovering drug addict and alcoholic with over two years of sobriety, I have a very real and coherent understanding of what addiction means to me.
 I went through the whole process: ignorance, then denial, then finally acceptance.
 It was only once I surrendered and gave up to the reality of my disease that I was then able to truly understand it and do the work that was necessary for me to recover.
+But my questions is, is video game addiction real?

 Why I Love Video Games